isomerpages/moe-sped-itptoolkit/_family-envisioning-meeting/FEM | The 5 Step Process/FEM Step 4.md

 <summary>Step 2: Develop the Goals</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p></p>
-<p>The Facilitator leads participants in crafting the student’s post-school
+<p>The facilitator leads participants in crafting the student’s post-school
 goals.
 With reference to the priority areas, ask: <strong>What is the positive change you want to see? </strong>(<em>This could be either changing what is not working or moving towards an aspiration</em>.)</p>
 <p></p>
 <p>Write this into a specific outcome, keeping in mind the common mistakes